emilyworrall/Thermostat/README.md

 #### To Do

-- detach colour display based
+- detach colour display change from app logic
+- add a LOT of CSS